-HEALTH SCIENCE CAMPUS SECURITY OFFICER (Full-Time)
+HEALTH SCIENCE CAMPUS SECURITY OFFICER (Full-Time & Part-Time)

-The Security Officer works closely with the University of Toledo Police to provide a safe and secure environment for all people and property.
+The Security Officer works closely with The University of Toledo Police to provide a safe and secure environment for all people and property.
 The Security Officer is always aware of their surroundings, watching for any type of illegal occurrences, fire or other hazardous conditions.
 The Security Officer is responsible for the dispatch center on the Health Science Campus and to protect and serve the UT/UTMC community.
 The Security officer at all times must adhere to hospital policies and procedures as well as addresses patient safety, performance improvement, and quality of care issues.
 The Security Officer must adhere to UTMC's Customer Service values & iCare Standards at all times.
 The Security Officer must attend and follow all department specific safety education and training in an effort to create a safe work environment.
 The position has rotating days off every 4 months.

 Work is performed inside and outside of the facility.
 Security Officers will also have to perform in inclement weather at times.
 During adverse weather conditions the outside portion of the job is still performed in the manner as it is in normal weather conditions.
 Potential exposure to injury while intercepting or restraining individuals.

 2. Valid driver's license and insurability required.
 (DRIVING

 3. Learn the University of Toledo computer system.